Wood species

 Characteristics and properties of mulberry wood

-The elders rarely grow taller than 15 m and are no more than 0.5-0.6 m in diameter.
-In section, the difference between sapwood and heartwood is noticeable, the sapwood being light yellowish-white and the heartwood golden-brown, but darkening with age to reddish-brown.
-The fibre is straight, with medium regular texture and a pleasant natural lustre.
+Dududes rarely grow taller than 15 m, and are no more than 0.5-0.6 m in diameter.
+In cross-section, the difference between sapwood and heartwood is visible, the sapwood being light yellowish-white and the heartwood golden-brown in color, but darkening to reddish-brown with age.
+The fiber is straight, with a medium-regular texture and a pleasant natural luster.

 Mulberry wood is light but strong.
 Its average dry density is 690 kg/m³.
 It is resistant to decay, both insect attack and environmental factors, with red mulberry being the most resistant of the types.
-It is easy to work with hand tools or machines.
-It is easy to turn, glue and finish.
-Burns very well, maintains burning for a long time, gives off a lot of heat and a pleasant smell.
-Not recommended for open fireplaces because it spreads sparks.
+Easy to work with hand tools or machines.
+It can be easily turned, glued and finished without problems.
+It burns very well, keeps burning for a long time, gives off a lot of heat and has a pleasant smell.
+It is not recommended for open fireplaces as it scatters sparks.

 mulberry section